Am I qualified to apply?

 Yes, with benefits.
 For the duration of the 14 week program you will receive $10,000 in compensation, paid via direct deposit every two weeks.
-Per our employee manual you will avail of all the other benefits of a full-time staff member at SmartLogic, namely access to cheap (or in some cases — depending on your age — free) medical insurance coverage, and access to our SIMPLE IRA retirement plan.
+Per our employee manual you will avail of all the other benefits of a full-time staff member at SmartLogic, namely access to low-cost medical insurance coverage, and access to our SIMPLE IRA retirement plan.

 The $10,000 figure is gross wages.
 Of course, as with any paycheck, you can expect a portion of your pay to go to social security, medicare, federal/state tax withholding, and benefits.

 If you accept an offer of full-time employment with SmartLogic at the conclusion of the apprenticeship then your salary will be determined at that time.
 If you do not accept an offer of full-time employment with SmartLogic at the conclusion of the apprenticeship then you will no longer receive any form of compensation from SmartLogic.
 The apprenticeship is a temporary position.

 Am I guaranteed a job with you at the conclusion of the program?